Scruton: Modern Scruton

-Amenities in Scruton include the Coore Arms public house, the village hall (the Coore Memorial Hall) and the Anglican St Radegund's Church which are all venues for village activities.
+Amenities in Scruton include the village hall (the Coore Memorial Hall) and the Anglican St Radegund's Church which are all venues for village activities.
+The village's pub, the Coore Arms closed down in February 2026.

 St Radegund's hosts Church of England services each week.
 It also provides a venue for concerts and hosts other occasional village events.
 The mediaeval church, restored by architect George Fowler Jones in 1865, is a grade II* listed building and one of only five churches in England dedicated to St Radegund.

-The village hall is home to various social groups and events, bi-monthly parish council meetings and meetings for other clubs and societies in the village.

 The village green is maintained by the parish council, and is the venue for the annual village fete.
 Scruton Playing Field has a tennis court, children's play equipment and a football pitch that is home to Scruton Football Club.
 Adjacent to the playing field is Scruton Cricket Club.

 An extensive network of public rights of way is maintained by the parish council with funding from North Yorkshire County Council and the support of local landowners.

 Scruton has many other events in its calendar including the annual Safari Supper, bi-annual Open Gardens and Scarecrow Trail and an annual Harvest Walk.